u-adrian/PraktikumNN/README.md

 ### Experiment X: sig_opt_experiment
 This Experiment is an attempt to find the best GAN, that our code could produce in a reasonable timespan.
 Meant to be run on the BwUniCluster.
+To accomplish our goal we use the code from the repository "cluster-hyperopt" developed by "aimat-lab", a tool called [SigOpt](https://sigopt.com/) and the [BwUniCluster](https://wiki.bwhpc.de/e/Category:BwUniCluster_2.0).
+Sadly I can't provide a link to the "aimat-lab/cluster-hyperopt" repository, since this project isn't public yet.
+SigOpt is a tool for hyperparameter optimization.

+What "cluster-hyperopt" does:
+1) getting hyper-parameter suggestions from SigOpt
+2) training and evaluating the model with the suggested parameters
+3) sending the scores to SigOpt and start at 1) again

+In our case this loop will be repeated 30 times.